petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting-tools-and-resources/reading-liferay-cloud-service-logs.md

 Liferay Cloud provides three types of logs for environment services:

-- **Application Logs**: Runtime information generated after the application is running and accessed by users.
+- **Application Logs**: Shows runtime information generated after the application is running and accessed by users.

-- **Build Logs**: Build information generated as the application boots up.
+- **Build Logs**: Shows build information generated as the application boots up.
 Examples include: when Docker images are pulled from the registry, when deploys are in progress, and when builds are successful.

-- **Status Logs**: Orchestration layer information from the Kubernetes cluster.
+- **Status Logs**: Shows orchestration layer information from the Kubernetes cluster.
 Examples include: when images are successfully pulled, when containers are created and started, and when readiness or liveness probes fail.

-- **VPN Logs**: VPN server information.
-Examples include: when a VPN connection fails, when a certificate is invalid or expired, and when the connection times out.
+- **VPN Logs**: Shows VPN server information.
+Examples include when a VPN connection fails, when a certificate is invalid or expired, and when the connection times out.

 ## Log Structure